zwave-js/node-zwave-js/packages/zwave-js/zwave-js.api.md

 // Warning: (ae-missing-release-tag) "ZWaveNode" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export interface ZWaveNode extends TypedEventEmitter<AllNodeEvents>, NodeStatisticsHost {
+export interface ZWaveNode extends TypedEventTarget<AllNodeEvents>, NodeStatisticsHost {
 }

 // Warning: (ae-forgotten-export) The symbol "ZWaveNodeMixins" needs to be exported by the entry point index.d.ts